|Home|||||Cable Railing|||||Stainless Railing|||||Stainless Railing Gallery|||||Cable Railing "How To"|||||Find a Dealer|||||Contact Us|

 Cable Railing Mid Post

 Cable railing requires support (mid posts) every 4 feet or as necessary to maintain cable spans with minimum deflection.
 For each foot over 4 feet that you run cable between posts, you must move your cable 1/4" closer together or use a cable stabilizer.
-We suggest you never run cable spans over 5 feet between post and at 5 feet your cable spacing should be no more than 2-3/4".
+For example, the cable spacing would be 2-3/4" for a cable span of 5 feet.
 Atlantis Rail has independent test results showing that the RailEasy™ Cable Railing System meets and exceeds the requirements of the International Building Code and International Residential Code at post spacing up to 4 feet.
 Any variance from our recommendations should be discussed with your building inspector before proceeding with a project.
 Post spacing over 4 feet is done at your own risk.

 Part Number S0950-0060

 A top rail is always necessary when building a cable railing system.
 The top rail should always be installed in a way that allows the top rail to absorb and deflect the pressure applied when cable is tensioned.
 It is a best practice to secure top rail between the post rather than simply placing the rail on top of the post.